ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 >>>
 [cgaucho@csil-12 ~]$ pip3 install --user pytest
 ```

+In order to exit the python shell in terminal press Ctrl+D or type exit() in order to return to the normal terminal.

 To install it, type this command into the terminal session
 (the Unix Terminal prompt) to install pytest for your CSIL account: